 In the attempt to reconstruct the life of a saint, especially one as popular as Martin of France, we must take care to distinguish between fact and fiction.
 Hagiographies in the Christian tradition tend to embellish and sometimes exaggerate both the character and the deeds of their subjects.
 This is particularly true for the life of Martin.
 Hundreds of churches and schools have been named in his honor, not only in France and Europe but also throughout the western hemisphere.
 Popular literature blends with legend in his exaltation, a saint who was well-travelled and whose life was occasionally dramatic.

-The fountainhead of ancient biography about Martin is the Sacred History, book two, of Sulpicius Severus, a popular writer and a contemporary of Martin.
+The fountainhead of ancient biography about Martin is the Sacred History, book two, of Sulpicius Severus, a popular spiritual writer of the late fourth century and a contemporary of Martin.
 Sulpicius also composed a work entitled On the Virtues of Blessed Martin.
-The latter was written and published in Martin’s lifetime.
+The latter was written and published in its subject’s lifetime.
 Also, a letter of Sulpicius to a presbyter Eusebius survives.
 Another to a deacon Aurelius and a third to Bassula, speak of Martin’s death.
 All these texts were composed in Latin, the language of Martin’s age and culture.
-Some are available in English translations.
-Surveys and discussions of their contents can be found in The Oxford Dictionary of the Christian Church and the older Dictionary of Christian Biography and Literature.
+The style of the Sacred History of Sulpicius Severus is highly rhetorical.
+Its purpose is deeply honorific.
+Some of these important documents are available in English translation.
+Surveys of their contents and discussions of their significance can be found in The Oxford Dictionary of the Christian Church, The Oxford Dictionary of Late Antiquity and the older Dictionary of Christian Biography and Literature.

 Sketch of Martin’s Life 316-397